pearswick/telegrab/README.md

      - Short name: Can be anything (e.g., "telegrabber")
      - URL: Can be blank
      - Platform: Choose "Desktop"
-     - Description: Can be brief (e.g., "Personal usage")
+     - Description: Can be brief (e.g., "Research usage")
    - Accept the terms of service
    - Copy your API ID (a number) and API Hash (a long string)
    - Keep these credentials secure and never share them